Life Insurance Beneficiaries: Who to Name and How to Update Them

 This article is for educational purposes only.
 Prices and Medical Exams may vary based on age, health, and lifestyle.

-Choosing the right life insurance beneficiary is one of the most important decisions you'll make when purchasing coverage.
-This comprehensive guide explains everything you need to know about beneficiary designations, from understanding primary versus contingent beneficiaries to avoiding common mistakes that could cost your family thousands of dollars.
+Choosing the right life insurance beneficiary is one of the most important decisions you'll make when purchasing coverage, yet it's also one of the most overlooked.
+This 2026 guide explains everything you need to know about beneficiary designations, from understanding primary versus contingent beneficiaries to avoiding the common mistakes that cost American families millions of dollars each year.

-Whether you're setting up a new policy or reviewing existing coverage, you'll learn the best practices for protecting your loved ones, when to update your designations, and how to navigate complex situations like naming minors or managing beneficiaries through divorce.
-Proper beneficiary planning ensures your death benefit reaches the right people quickly, without unnecessary delays or legal complications.
+Whether you're setting up a new policy or reviewing existing coverage, you'll learn the best practices for protecting your loved ones, when to update your designations, and how to navigate complex situations like naming minors, managing beneficiaries through divorce, or working around new state revocation laws.
+Proper beneficiary planning ensures your death benefit reaches the right people quickly, without unnecessary delays, taxes, or legal complications.

 Key Pinch Points

-• Beneficiary forms supersede your will for life insurance proceeds
+• Beneficiary forms legally supersede your will for life insurance

 Ohio Life Insurance - Save up to 70% Off